ktorch/ktorch/docs/tensors.rst

 .. function:: dtype(sym) -> null
 .. function:: dtype(ptr) -> sym

-   | With an empty argument, :func:`dtype` returns the default data type, with a sym data type, it sets the default data type and with a tensor :ref:`pointer <pointers>`, the function returns the tensor's datatype.
+   | With an empty argument, :func:`dtype` returns the default data type, with a sym data type, it sets the default data type and with a tensor :ref:`pointer <ptr>`, the function returns the tensor's datatype.

 .. note::
    Sparse tensors, complex tensors, pinned memory and the newer memory formats are less widely used and still a work in progress in PyTorch.